jojarrell/RITSEC_CTF/Hop_By_Hop/README.md

 ![Image](https://i.postimg.cc/nVP0J5mH/Screenshot-5.png)

-This challenge is easy once you understand the concept of hop by hop headers.
+This challenge is easy once you understand the concept of hop by hop HTTP headers.

 There is two types of HTTP header: